Clinton-Davis/peninsulaballet/README.md

 ---

 ## Testing
-Reading the user storeys, gave me a good insight as to where  and what the site needed to be and what to show,
+Reading the user stories, gave me a good insight as to where  and what the site needed to be and what to show,
-* In the Teachers section of the website, you will be able to see the Bios of the teachers and a brief description of the history of the school.
+* In the Teachers section, you will be able to find information on the teachers and their qualifications and also a brief description of the history of the school.
-* On the Attire page with is a description of the clothes (uniforms) that are needed and links to outlets Google maps pages,  Here they can get direction to the physical address and webpages.
+* On the Attire page is a description of the clothes (uniforms) that are needed and links to outlets/shops on a  Google maps page.
+Here they can get directions to the physical address and webpages.
-* In the Locations page there are address and Google Maps links to the studios, On the Schedule page there is a detailed table with Location Grade and Times, with a downloadable PDF
+* In the Locations page there are addresses and Google Maps links to the studios.
+On the Schedule page there is a detailed table with Location Grade and Times, with a downloadable PDF

-I use Visual Studio, to make the site which has an Extention called live server, which let me open an instance of Chrome to see live updates on what changes I have made.
-When I make a change to a design element, I have a look in the Developer tool that is provided to see how it works on different screen sizes and resolutions.
+I used Visual Studio to make the site which has an extention called live server, this enabled me open an instance of Chrome to see live updates on what changes I have made.
+When I make a change to a design element, I then a look in the Developer tool that is provided to see how it works on different screen sizes and resolutions.

 I used GitHub web hosting service called Gitpages to host an instance of the page, I then went through all the pages and links in the Nav Bar and footer to make sure they work, and make sure my:  *target="_blank"* - is working as planned.

 I do this for every page, and I use the different browsers, *Chrome, FireFox, Windows Edge, Safari.** In each browser, I try to break the layout.
 In *Chrome and FireFox*, I make use of the preset they have for mobile/tablets.
 On the other browsers, I resize the window manually to see their response.

-I also had a look at different mobile phone types to see how it worked.
+I also viewed it on different mobile phone types to see how it worked.
 <details>
 <summary>List of Moblie devices I've tested on</summary>
 <ul>